ayrshare/social-media-api/README.md

 ### Analytics

-Get analytics on shortened links and shares, likes, shares, and impressions.
+Get analytics on shortened links and shares, likes, shares, and impressions with for a post or at the accounts level.
 See the [analytics endpoint](https://docs.ayrshare.com/rest-api/endpoints/analytics) for more details.

 ``` javascript
 const analyticsLinks = await social.analyticsLinks({